zeroc-ice/ice/distribution/src/windows/vc80/doc/README.txt

 set CLASSPATH=<Ice installation root directory>\lib\Ice.jar;classes;%CLASSPATH%

-If you prefer to use Ice for Java with the Java2 mapping, modify your CLASSPATH as shown below:
+Some of the demos use Freeze for Java.
+To run these demos you must also include Freeze.jar in your CLASSPATH:

-set CLASSPATH=<Ice installation root directory>\lib\java2\Ice.jar;classes;%CLASSPATH%
+set CLASSPATH=<Ice installation root directory>\lib\Freeze.jar;%CLASSPATH%

-In addition, the JVM requires the directory containing the Berkeley DB libraries to be listed in java.library.path, therefore the Ice bin directory must be in your PATH in order to use the Java demos that depend on the Freeze component of Ice.
+Furthermore, to use a Freeze demo the JVM requires that the directory containing Berkeley DB's native libraries be included in java.library.path.
+Setting PATH as shown above satisfies this requirement.

 To run a demo, open a Command Prompt, change to the desired demo directory, and enter the following command to run the server: